crazyuploader/rreading-glasses/README.md

 ## Details

-The open-source portion of this project implements an API-compatible, coalescing read-through cache for consumption by the R—— metadata client.
+This project implements an API-compatible, coalescing read-through cache for consumption by the R—— metadata client.
 It is not a fork of any prior work.

-Importantly, it does _not_ currently include any logic to actually extract metadata -- __you will need to roll your own for now__.

-### Getters

 The service is pluggable and can serve metadata from any number of sources: API clients, data dumps, OpenLibrary proxies, scrapers, or other means.
 The